AP Workflows are used by organizations all around the world as a blueprint to develop enterprise and consumer applications.

 - AI-first startups can use ComfyUI automation pipelines to create services similar to Midjourney or Magnific AI.

-APW also contains all the building blocks to allow your company, your team, or your clients, to generate AI images and videos with none of the ComfyUI complexity.
+AP Workflows also contain all the building blocks to allow your company, your team, or your clients, to generate AI images and videos with none of the ComfyUI complexity.

 Jumpstart